-Roger S. Newton, Ph.D., FAHA, FACN, 66, has served as a member of our Board since April 2008 and is a fellow of the American Heart Association and the American College of Nutrition.
+Roger S. Newton, Ph.D., FAHA, FACN, 67, has served as a member of our Board since April 2008 and is a fellow of the American Heart Association and the American College of Nutrition.
 Dr. Newton was previously our Executive Chairman and Chief Scientific Officer from 2012 to December 2016 and President and Chief Executive Officer from our founding in 2008 to December 2012.
 Prior to joining our company, he was Senior Vice President, Pfizer Global R&D from 2004 to 2008.
 He was a Co-founder, President & CEO of the original Esperion from July 1998 until its acquisition by Pfizer in 2004.
 Prior to founding the original Esperion, Dr. Newton was Chairman of the Atherosclerosis Drug Discovery Team at Warner Lambert from 1981 to 1998.
-Dr. Newton is a director of a number of companies including Celsee Diagnostics (previously DeNovo Biosciences, Inc.), Juventas Therapeutics, Inc. and Rubicon Genomics, Inc. He is also a member of the Technology Advisory Boards of Arboretum Ventures and FirstSense Medical, LLC.
+Dr. Newton is a director of a number of companies including Celsee Diagnostics (previously DeNovo Biosciences, Inc.) and Juventas Therapeutics, Inc. He is also a member of the Technology Advisory Boards of Arboretum Ventures and FirstSense Medical, LLC.
 Dr. Newton has a Ph.D. in nutrition from the University of California, Davis, a Master of Science degree in nutritional biochemistry from the University of Connecticut, and a Bachelor of Science degree in biology from Lafayette College.
-Dr. Newton's qualifications to serve as a member of our Board include his more than 30 years of industry experience in the development and commercialization of pharmaceutical products.
+We believe Dr. Newton's more than 30 years of industry experience in the development and commercialization of pharmaceutical products qualifies him to serve as a member of our Board.